ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 #### Design goals

 - Imperative language.
 Trivial to implement, learn, and read; extremely portable.
-- Provide function calls, arrays, strings, numbers, booleans, and operators for these types with strict typing.
+- Provide function calls, arrays, strings, numbers, Booleans, and operators for these types with strict typing.
 Objects and first-class functions are out of scope for this language.
 - Commonly used more complex constructs, such as arbitrary-precision numbers and associative arrays, should be offered as abstractions implemented within StageL as part of a common library of reference code.
 - Implemented as a transpiler that accepts a file as input and produces a file in the target language as output.
 - Have an implementation of itself using itself, to provide testing and portability of the language.